csc-training/summerschool/mpi/datatype-extent/README.md

 1. Verify that the datatype works by communicating a single column/row.

-2. Try to send to columns / rows.
+2. Try to send multiple columns / rows.
 What happens?
 Can you explain why?

 3. Create a new datatype with resized extent, so that communicating multiple columns / rows succeeds.